 Inside the Cathedral is a stairway that leads down to the excavated ruins of the ancient cathedral of Santa Reparata, the original and smaller cathedral of Florence.
 Said to be built in the 5th century AD, the church became unable to host the increasing number of people flocking into its halls to worship, and so the Cathedral of Santa Maria del Fiore was commissioned to be built in its place.

 Prego!
-You have visited all the amazing monuments that make up Florence’s “Duomo Complex” – all within two days.
+You have visited all the amazing monuments that make up Florence’s “Duomo Complex”.
 I hope this guide is able to help you to plan a stress-free and enjoyable visit!

 Ready to book your trip to Florence?
 You’ll want to stay near the Duomo Complex – don’t worry, it’s easy to get around the city on foot.
 Click here for accommodation options in Florence, Italy!